 This figure will be less than your total appointments.
 Some patients will have seen you two or more times.

 First, open your extract of patient names and encounter dates.
-You exported this when you were finding your patient recall time.
+You exported this data when you were finding your patient recall time.

 Find an empty space in the file and enter the formula below.
 It assumes that your patient identifiers are in column “B”.
 Change the references if they are not.